 Once a dependent person quits using Vicodin, or if they drastically reduce their dosage, withdrawal may set in.
 While opioid withdrawal isn’t in itself deadly, certain complications may be.
 Because of this, a person may find better success in the safe environment of a medically supervised detoxification program.

 Signs And Symptoms Of Vicodin (Hydrocodone) Withdrawal

 As an opioid, Vicodin holds a powerful potential to create a dependent state.
-Once a person is dependent, there is a strong chance that their body will become sick if they stop or reduce their drug abuse.
+Once a person is dependent, there is a strong chance that their body will become sick if they stop or reduce their drug use.
 This sickness, called withdrawal, can become extremely painful and uncomfortable.
-People who abuse opioid drugs may continue to take them in order to avoid these symptoms.
+People who use opioid drugs may continue to take them in order to avoid these symptoms.

 The timeline of acute Vicodin withdrawal may vary somewhat per person, but typically, withdrawal symptoms last four to ten days.
 In this time, a person will experience a variety of intolerable symptoms, some of which happen fairly quickly, and others as withdrawal progresses.

 As a short-acting opioid, withdrawal from hydrocodone can begin in as little as eight hours to one day after a person last uses the substance.
 At the onset of withdrawal a person may begin to develop:

 Opioid withdrawal can feel like the flu, especially once late withdrawal symptoms begin.